If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 The underground background has unique tiles at the bottom.

-The background of World 8-1 looks nearly identical to the final version, except many of the rocks are reddish-colored and there seems to be floor at the very bottom of the background.
+The background of World 8-1 looks nearly identical to the final, except many of the rocks are reddish-colored and there seems to be floor at the very bottom.

-This map of 8-4 shows Princess Toadstool's chamber looking almost identical to its NES counterpart, missing the big cage from the final design.
-Princess Toadstool is also using a different sprite with a shorter stature, more resemblant of her appearence in the NES version, this early sprite can be found unused in the final game.
+This map of 8-4 shows Princess Toadstool's chamber looking almost identical to its FDS counterpart, missing the big cage from the final design.
+Toadstool is also using a different sprite with a shorter stature, more resembling her appearance in the original game; this early sprite lingers unused in the final ROM.

-Mario's mugshot in the Bonus Room's background was touched up in the final game.
+Mario's mugshot in the Bonus room's background was touched up in the final.
 Interestingly, Mario's hand in the prerelease version looks identical to Luigi's hand in his variant of this sprite.

 Super Mario Bros.
 3